Just Doing My Job, Says Record-setting Nepali Climber - UrduPoint

 'Just Doing My Job,' Says Record-setting Nepali Climber

-The Nepali climber's summit of Pakistan's Gasherbrum II (8,035 metres) last month completed his unprecedented double ascent of the eight-thousanders -- as the 14 peaks are collectively known.
+The Nepali climber's summit of Pakistan's Gasherbrum II (8,035 metres, 26,362 feet) last month completed his unprecedented double ascent of the eight-thousanders -- as the 14 peaks are collectively known.

 As usual, he was guiding a paying customer -- this time a Japanese climber -- to the top.